+- O The default compiler versions has changes, and - they had to be reloaded. - o For MPI jobs the compiler/flavor/version combos has also changed.

+Local tools

-- Compilers - The default compiler versions has changes, and - they had to be reloaded. - For MPI jobs the compiler/flavor/version combos has also changed. - · Local tools - The tools accessible with the tools/local module have been split into two groups and - some of the names have been changed or simplified - Use module help tools/local and module help tools/local+ to see what the split is and what the names are. - Use module help tools/local-bc to see the correspondence - Loading tools/local-bc will - load tools/local and tools/local+ and create aliases to be backward compatible (-bc) - Puse the new names whenever possible
+- The tools accessible with the tools/local module have been split into two groups and - o some of the names have been changed or simplified - O Use module help tools/local and module help tools/local+ to see what the split is and what the names are. - $^{\circ}\,$ Use module help tools/local-bc to see the correspondence - Loading tools/local-bc will

+- load tools/local and tools/local+ and

+create aliases to be backward compatible (-bc)

+- guse the new names whenever possible